AFARS – PART 5101

 5101.602-3 Ratification of unauthorized commitments.

-(3) HCAs may ratify unauthorized commitments and may delegate this authority only as follows:
+(3) HCAs may ratify unauthorized commitments and may delegate this authority as specified in Appendix GG.

 5101.602-3-90 Ratification procedures.